flytelyte/Quantum-Key-Distribution-BB84-E91/README.md

 # Quantum Key Distribution protocols(BB84 and E91) version 25.08

 ## Project Description:
-  This project describes Quantum Key Distribution protocols (QKD protocols).
+  This project describes **Quantum Key Distribution protocols** (QKD protocols).
   The QKD protocols are used to build quantum communication that is able to detect interference of third parties and/or noise.
   Also, the project contains tester files for each protocol.

+  I used **Qiskit** for translating theory into code.
+Yet I have not implemented for physical quantum computer.
+  Therefore the project completely executable on classical computer.

 ## Note
   This project is a prototype and is still under development.
 Some known issues include: